Cosmetic Microbiology Services

 Testing your cosmetics in this way is one step in assuring you that you have a safe product to sell and knowing that it is not adulterated.
-Please send 1-2 ounces of your product, preferably in the same container that you sell it in.
+We need 1-2 ounces of your product, preferably in the same container that you sell it in.
 Do not send it in a plastic zip lock bag.
 Be sure your product is labeled with your name/company name and a product identification name.

-Send product along with the contact sheet you download below and a check for $31 per sample (or other appropriate amount) or send Paypal.
+Send the product along with the contact sheet you download below and a check for $31 per sample (or other appropriate amount) or send Paypal.
 US Mail, UPS or FedEx are all fine, however, in the winter its best to time things such that the product doesn’t freeze.